droanle/GatEX/README.md

-# GatEX - Powerful Express Routing Toolkit
+# GatEX - Express Routing Toolkit

 GatEX is a declarative routing toolkit for Express.js that simplifies route management, validation, and middleware organization with TypeScript decorators.